Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M574 U1 S2            ; configure Z-probe endstop for low end on U
 M574 V2 S3            ; configure sensorless endstop for high end on V
 M574 E0 P2            ; use GP input 2 (created by M950 J2) as the filament endstop for extruder 0
-M574 E0 P"nil"        ; revert extruder 0 to motor stall detection
+M574 E0 P-1           ; revert extruder 0 to motor stall detection
 </pre>

 To use two Z motors using independent homing switches, declare two Z motors in M584, then declare two pins for Z endstops in a single M574 command.
 Example